GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Per-user language setting not being used in WordPress 4.7 or newer

 = 2.0.10 on June 6, 2018 =

 * Added: Search for fields by name when adding fields to your View configuration (it's really great!)